-The University of Liverpool Management School (ULMS) seeks to appoint an outstanding academic as Chair in International Business.
+The University of Liverpool Management School (ULMS) seeks to appoint an outstanding academic as Chair in Entrepreneurship.

 The School sits in the top 5% of business schools globally and is well positioned to enhance its national and internationial standing as it moves into its next phase of development, giving particular emphasis to developing the volume and reach of its world-class research activity.
 AACSB accredited and with its full-time MBA ranked in the Economist top 100, ULMS has 170 academic staff who enjoy a strongly collegial, research-supportive, and intellectually vibrant interdisciplinary environment.
 Well-connected with industry and the professions, the School's research activity and external relationships have clear real-world impact.
 The School's new extension in the Georgian quarter of Liverpool has state of the art facilities, including a trading room and marketing suite.

 Student numbers, calibre and satisfaction are high with a strong PhD cohort.
 In addition to the main Liverpool campus, ULMS offers a range of City-relevant programmes at its London campus in Finsbury Square, including a CFA-recognised Masters in Finance and Investment Management, and significant online provision, as well as programme and research collaborations with its international partner, the International Business School, Suzhou (the Business School at Xi'an Jiaotong-Liverpool University, near Shanghai).

 In its wider University setting, the School benefits not just from connections with key research institutes (the Institute of Risk and Uncertainty, and the Heseltine Institute of Public Policy) and the on-going development of the University under the Vice-Chancellor, Professor Janet Beer, but from its location in a city which combines a world heritage skyline.
 Liverpool is highly ranked on quality of life in the UK, while remaining one of Britain's most affordable cities.